 While Acupuncture Pain Relief will help, you can also help yourself with the following tips;

 - Deep breathing and meditation to help you relax.
-These techniques help your body relax which can ease pain.
+These techniques help your body relax which can ease the pain.
 Tension makes muscles tight.
 While you can learn meditation on your own, it helps to take a class.

 - Reduce stress.
 Stress intensifies chronic pain and increases the body’s sensitivity to pain.
 Find what works for you – listening to calming music, gentle walking, painting.